Revised October 2022

 Pacific Lutheran University is committed to sustaining a healthy, safe, and caring community.
 The use of tobacco is a health hazard and is the leading cause of preventable death in the United States.
 More than 1,000 Americans die every day from tobacco-related illnesses, and more than eight million Americans are living with diseases directly attributable to smoking.
-For these reasons, on June 1, 2012, PLU will become a tobacco-free campus.
+For these reasons, on June 1, 2012, PLU became a tobacco-free campus.